yuanze-lin/Olympus/README.md

 ## :loudspeaker:  News
+- [To do] Release the training code.
+- [To do] Release the Olympus-Instruct and Olympus-Bench.
 - [2024.12.16] Release the inference code of Olympus.
 - [2024.12.07] The Olympus model has been released on Hugging Face.